elugens/hello-javascript/docs/general-javascript-questions/javascript-fundamentals/data-types.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> Number, String, Boolean, BigInt, Null, Undefined, Object, and Symbol are the eight fundamental data types in JavaScript.
+  <div><strong>Interview Response:</strong> Number, String, Boolean, BigInt, Null, Undefined, Object, and Symbol are JavaScript's eight fundamental data types.
 Except for the Object data type, all are basic data types.
-All other kinds get called "primitive" since their values can only contain one item (a string or a number).
-On the other hand, objects get used to store data sets and more sophisticated things.</div>
+We call all other classes "primitive" since their values can only contain one item (a string or a number).
+On the other hand, we use objects to store data sets and more sophisticated things.</div>
   </div>
 </details>